fat1nad/Procedural-Animation-of-a-Fish/README.md

 # Procedural Animation of a Fish
 by [fat1nad](https://github.com/fat1nad)🖤

 Resource project useful for my tutorial on procedural animation of a fish.
-Giving back to the game dev community after Code Coven's **Intro to Game Making with Unreal** program.
+Initially intended to give back to the game dev community after Code Coven's **Intro to Game Making with Unreal** program.

 ## Attributions
 [Fish model and texture by Alstra Infinite](https://alstrainfinite.itch.io/fish)